SoftboxLab/generator-app-gen/README.md

 ## Configuration (app-gen.[json|js])

 The `app-gen.[json|js]` file contains information about code generation for your project.
 In this file going to describe the configurations for artifacts code generation.
+This file can be a json or a JavaScript module.

 The artifact code generation is performed by 3 configurations: `from`, `in` and `to`.